sethreidnz/redux-react-introduction-tutorial/00-1-Flux.md

 One doesn't need to understand Flux to use Redux but since it is heavily based on Flux it is worth a brief explanation.

-The Flux architecture eschews MVC has three main parts:
+The Flux architecture eschews MVC has three main concepts:

 - Views
 - Stores